owaits/ScreenMonkey.Help/start/UsingForAConference.md

 The image and audio are playing on different layers.
 Click on the audio layer thumbnail to the left of the dashboard and then on the 'Clear Layer' clip to stop the music.
 Then click back on 'Layer 1' thumbnail and then the PowerPoint clip.

-As you can hopefully see, it's really easy to present the content.
-Once you are finished playing any given clip, click the layer on the left side to choose it, then click the "Clear Layer" clip on the left side of Screen Monkey.
+As you can hopefully see it's really easy to present the content.
+Once you are finished playing any given clip, click the layer on the left side to choose it, then click the 'Clear Layer' clip on the left side of Screen Monkey.
 That will totally clear the layer and immediately stop playing the selected clip.

 Using Screen Monkey, there was no need for locating the audio files, opening and playing them using a media player.